Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

-The Central Teacher Eligibility Test (CTET) was formed according to the provisions made in the Right to Education Act in 2011.
+The Central Teacher Eligibility Test was formed according to the provisions of the Right to Education Act in 2011.
 Then, it became essential for the education system in the country to ensure the highest standards of quality.
-The Government of India holds a minimum qualifying examination for teachers nationwide for a certain reason.
+The Government of India holds a minimum qualifying examination for teachers nationwide for a specific reason.
 This reason is explainable in three points:

 Abbreviation | CTET |